-In this article, you will find an overview of the profits and losses of running a coworking space.
-You’ll also get to know what factors can help you decide if you should go ahead or not.
-Did you know that40% of the coworking spaces around the world are profitable according to the statistic?
+In this article, you will find an overview of the profits and losses of running a coworking space and the factors that can help you decide if you should go ahead.
+Did you know that 40% of the coworking spaces around the world are profitable according to the statistic?
 What’s even more exciting, the percentage has increased for 4 years running (it was 32% back in 2013.)

 On the contrary, there are fewer coworking businesses that are losing money now.
 In 2013, there used to be 36% unprofitable coworking spaces while now there are only 26%.
 It is true that this business is comparatively new to the market.
 Apparently, coworking space owners are quickly learning how to get revenue from their business.
 Why would you want to go through trial and error if you can learn from their mistakes and build a profitable business right from the start?

 5 Common Coworking Profits

 The owners of coworking make money selling a number of services.
 These are some of the main few.

 1. Renting out desks to various creative entrepreneurs and freelancers - this makes approximately 36% of revenue

 2. Selling coworking membership (about 18%.)
 We recommend you to design combined membership plans for different kinds of your target clients.

 3. Rent out meeting spaces - this service brings a 10% of revenue

 4. In-house classes and workshops make around 8%